 Universities and federal research institutions negotiate a variety of different types of license agreements for use and development of biomedical technologies.
 Besides offering exclusive and nonexclusive commercialization agreements for patented technologies, commercialization agreements are negotiated for unpatented biological materials.
 Being increasingly more selective as to what type of technologies they seek to patent, both types of institutions are unlikely to patent research materials or research methodologies that can be easily transferred for commercial use by biological material license agreements or publication.
 For patent rights or materials that are not to be sold as commercial products but are useful in internal R&D programs, both federal research institutions and universities would typically negotiate nonexclusive internal use license agreements.
-Additionally, companies may obtain evaluation agreements to new technologies as well as specialized agreements relating to interference or other patent dispute settlements.
-Finally, for bioentrepreneurs interested in a technology that was jointly invented by two or more institutions, an interinstitutional patent/licensing management agreement would be negotiated so that the bioentrepreneur would be able to obtain an exclusive license by only dealing with one party.
+In addition, companies may obtain